What is self-harm?

 - It can feel like a release of emotions and pain;

 - It can reduce feelings of numbness (this is often associated with depression; it may be better to feel pain than to feel nothing);

-- It can start off as a nervous habit, particularly behaviors’ such as hair pulling and scratching, which may then escalate into a routine response to stress;
+- It can start off as a nervous habit, particularly behaviours such as hair pulling and scratching, which may then escalate into a routine response to stress;

 - They can watch their scars fade; people may make physical representations of their issues on their skin, and to watch the scars fade can almost feel like their issues can fade as well;

-- They may use it to distract their focus; instead of thinking about what is bothering them, they can distract themselves by focusing on the process and outcome of the behavior;
+- They may use it to distract their focus; instead of thinking about what is bothering them, they can distract themselves by focussing on the process and outcome of the behaviour;

-- People may acquire a sense of control from the behavior, they are in control of their own pain;
+- People may acquire a sense of control from the behaviour, they are in control of their own pain;

 - It is a feeling that can become familiar, and that familiarity can bring a sense of comfort;